 Omnidirectional antenna, either vertical (preferred) or eggbeater style

-Uninterruptible power source (UPS or battery)
+An uninterruptible power source (UPS or battery)

-After consulting with the ARISS folks and some thought, we decided to use the then current Satellite Station 2.0 as the Backup Station and build a new Satellite Station 3.0 for use as the Primary Station.
+After consulting with the ARISS folks and some thought, we decided to use the then-current Satellite Station 2.0 as the Backup Station and build a new Satellite Station 3.0 for use as the Primary Station.
 This approach also involved installing a larger rotator to accommodate the larger antenna and a heavier fiberglass cross-boom.
 The 3.0 station would also receive a more capable antenna for the 70 cm band and add a 23 cm antenna for a third band.

-The plan included upgrading the 2.0 Station Antennas to include switchable polarity and the addition of a 200W power amplifier for 2 m to compensate for the reduced gain of the smaller 8 element yagi in the 2.0 station.
+The plan included upgrading the 2.0 Station Antennas to include switchable polarity and the addition of a 200W power amplifier for 2 m to compensate for the reduced gain of the smaller 8-element yagi in the 2.0 station.

 Building The Primary Station

-The construction and testing of the 3.0 Station are well covered in articles on our Blog so I’ll just share a little information about the final result.
-The new antenna system used the same ground-based roof tower arrangement that worked so well for the 2.0 station.
-The larger 3.0 antennas are center mounted on a fiberglass cross boom to prevent the boom from affecting the antenna patterns.
+The construction and testing of the 3.0 Station are well covered in articles on our Blog, so I’ll just share a little information about the final result.
+The new antenna system used the same ground-based roof tower arrangement that worked well for the 2.0 station.
+The larger 3.0 antennas are center mounted on a fiberglass cross boom to prevent the Boom from affecting the antenna patterns.
 We’ve also added a 23 cm loop yagi for a third band.
 The 3.0 antenna system also uses a more powerful Azimuth-Elevation Rotator from Alfa-Spid.